Are you on Twitter or heard of #Healthyfaith Twitter chat?

 One way the enemy entices us is through our profession.
 We may be a secular business, a Christian ministry, or even an author—trying to build a personal kingdom of followers to buy our products and embrace our vision.
 Our kingdom and brand adopt our name.

 You are the customer.
-Everyone we know—from people we worship with, to friends and family become potential clients and/or purchasers.
+Everyone we know—from people we worship with to friends and family becomes potential clients and/or purchasers.

 We become the king of our kingdom.